Liliyana Natsir: 2003–2005: Southeast Asian gold, World Champion

 In 2003, Natsir focused on playing in the women's doubles.
-She started her journey in the IBF Grand Prix event with partner Eny Erlangga, but the duo did not gave a satisfactory results since they only finished the tournaments in the early round.
+She started her journey in the IBF Grand Prix event with partner Eny Erlangga.
 Natsir also made her debut at the World Championships with Devi Sukma Wijaya, but was stopped in the second round.
-In December, Natsir took part at the 2003 Southeast Asian Games in Vietnam, and won a silver in the women's doubles and a bronze in the team event.
+In December, Natsir took part at the 2003 SEA Games in Vietnam, and won a silver in the women's doubles and a bronze in the team event.
 From January to October 2004, Natsir competed in the women's doubles with different partners; Poluakan, Erlangga, Rintan Apriliana, and Greysia Polii.
 She was able to go further when paired with Polii, when the duo finished as quarter-finalist in the Malaysia Open.
 Natsir then competed in the Pekan Olahraga Nasional, where she and her partner, Poluakan, won a gold medal for their hometown of North Sulawesi.
-Indonesia mixed doubles coach, Richard Mainaky noticed her talent and invited Natsir to play in the mixed doubles.
-She then made her debut in the mixed doubles with Nova Widianto and reached the semi-finals in the China Open.
-A week later, Natsir claimed her first Grand Prix title in the Singapore Open, beating the Malaysian pair Koo Kien Keat and Wong Pei Tty with a landslide score of 15–1 and 15–4.
+Indonesia mixed doubles coach, Richard Mainaky invited Natsir to play in the mixed doubles. and made her debut with Nova Widianto, reaching the semi-finals in the China Open.
+A week later, Natsir claimed her first Grand Prix title in the Singapore Open, beating the Malaysian pair Koo Kien Keat and Wong Pei Tty with a score of 15–1 and 15–4.